Deploy to the Decentralized Web with IPFS

 00:26:48 - Anthony Campolo

-Yeah, that runs the CAT command, which basically just reads the file out to the terminal.
+Yeah, that runs the cat command, which basically just reads the file out to the terminal.
 And this is pretty cool.
-I like this little hello world experience here.
+I like this little hello-world experience here.
 They're saying, "If you're seeing this, you are now interfacing with the IPFS Merkle DAG," which is a distributed acyclic graph using Merkle trees.
-So that's all crypto stuff you don't gotta worry about too much.
+That's all crypto stuff you don't have to worry about too much.
 But it's showing you that you have a couple different files here.
-And if you noticed when we did that CAT command, you have the long content hash, then you have the readme after.
-So what's happening here is directories have content hashes and files have content hashes.
-So if you use the directory content hash, then you can view other things inside that directory.
-So do that exact same command, but change to, let's do security notes.
+And if you noticed when we did that cat command, you have the long content hash and then the readme after it.
+So what's happening here is that directories have content hashes and files have content hashes.
+If you use the directory content hash, then you can view other things inside that directory.
+So do that exact same command, but change it to security-notes.
 Let's see what this is.
 Yeah, there you go.
 So "we try hard to assure your system is safe and robust."
-So they're letting you know this is alpha software, letting you know that it's a networked program.
-You always got to worry about things like that.
+They're letting you know this is alpha software and that it's a networked program.
+You always have to worry about things like that.
 And then they also say, hey, we have a security team here, so if you ever need help, contact us.

 00:28:12 - Anthony Campolo

-And then it's not necessarily proven secure yet, which basically just means there are always going to be security vulnerabilities that may exist depending on what kind of encryption you're using.
-But these are people who are like academic researchers.
-So if you want to put your trust in, like anybody is like you as the buck's got to stop somewhere.
-And so like, these are people who actually know how cryptography works, know how encryption works.
-So this is a relatively, I think, somewhat safe system at this point as like crazy new alpha software kind of goes.
-But just like disclaimer, as we've been kind of giving disclaimers as you can go, this whole thing, this is something new.
-This is something that you should not like, really, really put super duper important sense to stuff on.
+And it's not necessarily proven secure yet, which basically just means there are always going to be security vulnerabilities that may exist depending on what kind of encryption you're using.
+But these are academic researchers.
+If the buck's got to stop somewhere, these are people who actually know how cryptography works and know how encryption works.
+So this is a relatively safe system at this point, as crazy new alpha software goes.
+But as we've been saying with the disclaimers, this whole thing is new.
+This is not something you should really put super-duper important sensitive stuff on.

 00:28:56 - Ben Myers